-Forcella Lavardet is a high mountain pass in the Dolomites-Alps range, at an elevation of 1.542m (5,000ft) above the sea level, located on the municipality of Vigo di Cadore (Italy).
-The road has 14 sharp turns that seem to lie on one another, gradually climbing up to the top of the pass.
+Forcella Lavardet is a high mountain pass at an elevation of 1.547m (5,075ft) above the sea level, located in the province of Belluno, in the Italian region of Veneto.
+The climb features 14 sharp hairpin turns that seem to lie on one another, gradually climbing up to the top of the pass.
 It’s one of the most famous hairpinned roads in the world.

+Starting from Campolongo, the ascent is 10.4 km long.
+Over this distance, the elevation gain is 599 meters.
+The average gradient is 5.75%.
 The road is pretty narrow, so it is advice to drive slow in the bends, as you will not see oncoming traffic.
 It’s an incredible set of 14 steep, picturesque and spectacular hairpin bends hardpacked gravel.
-Starting from Comeglians, ponte Degano, the Forcella ascent is 23.05 km long.
-Over this distance, the elevation gain is 1.020 meters.
-The average percentage is 4.4 %.
+The surface on this gravel road is often loose, especially along the sides of the road.